When

 Foreland

-Murder,
+Murder, The

-scene of
+The scene of

-latest
+this latest

 Fletcher